shoui520/shoui520.github.io/docs/mobile-reading.md

 Advantages:

 - Yomitan is supported on the stable version and with no tinkering required.
 Things are less likely to break with updates.
-- latest version still supports Android 8 and 9.
+- Latest version still supports Android 8 and 9.
 - It's open source so you have more control over what data gets sent to Mozilla.

 Disadvantages: